Silkiercomet/colors-rating-contextAPI-react/README.md

 ### whats is the context API

-contexts allow us to create an individual space in our app that contains all the states and interaction related to this states in a separate space in our app, which we can acces to in any Provided part of our application
+contexts allow us to create an individual space in our app that contains all the states and interaction related to this states in a separate space in our app, which we can access to in any Provided part of our application

 ### how i make context work